felix-schindler/com/src/routes/about/docs/getting-started/+page.md

 working for us, you can go over there and log in with your admin account, with which you already logged in to on this website.

-If there's anything that can't be done in the PocketBase Backend, it's done in the SvelteKit app.
+If there's anything that can't be done in the PocketBase Backend, it's done within the SvelteKit app.

 ## Deployment